 Parameters for Opening Asbury as a Shelter

-These three churches would combine with Asbury to provide one large shelter closer to downtown Springfield.
+These three churches will combine with Asbury to provide one large shelter closer to downtown Springfield.
 According to the City of Springfield’s Calamity Declaration (which goes into effect when the homeless rate in Springfield is higher than the state average) Asbury is able to open as a shelter.
-According to child safety laws, any shelter must be further than the distance of 1,000’ from a school, and Asbury is at a further location.
+According to child safety laws, any shelter must be further than the distance of 1,000’ and Asbury is at a further location from Parkview High School.
 A bus stop is also a short distance south of the property to bring guests to and from the shelter.
 Guests would enter/exit through the south entrance only.
 Areas open to the shelter would be the Fellowship Hall, kitchen, bathrooms and nearby library for volunteers to rest.
 All other areas of the building would be locked.
 Storage would either be in the Fellowship Hall or in a classroom.
-We are looking to provide shelter for 40-50 guests.
+We are looking to provide shelter for up to 35 guests.

 Statistics on Homelessness:

 - 4 in 10 workers in the US are living paycheck to paycheck and could not afford an emergency costing over $1,000.
 Springfield has a 25% poverty rate.
 Too many of us are closer to the possibility of becoming homeless than we’d like to admit.

 - No one working a fulltime minimum wage job can afford housing in MO.
 In the Springfield metro area, to afford rental housing at the appropriate portion of total expenses, at a minimum wage job, you’d have to work over 40 hours a week for even a studio apartment.
 If you have a kid, a 2-bdrm rental would take 57 hrs/wk. https://reports.nlihc.org/oor/missouri

 - In Missouri: We have a shortage of -122,075 rental homes affordable and available for extremely low income renters